← All posts

 Where to Start

 You do not have to consolidate everything at once.
 The cleanest first move is to look at your next event or campaign and count the handoffs.
-Every place where one vendor passes work to another is a seam you are currently managing yourself.
+Every place where one vendor passes work to another is a seam you currently manage yourself.
 Hand the two most tightly linked pieces to one team first, watch what happens to the timeline and the quality, and let the results make the case for the rest.

 When the whole production lives under one roof, you stop being the project manager for four companies and go back to being the one thing you were supposed to be all along: the client.